 Dave Fredricks is a data center infrastructure architect at CABLExpress with more than 20 years of experience in fiber optic and structured cabling solutions.

 He is a Certified Data Centre Designer (CDCD) and an active member of AFCOM since 2007.
-He authored the white papers Conflicts in Data Center Fiber Structured Cabling Standards, Meeting 40/100G Ethernet and 32GFC, 28GFCp Light Budgets with a Structured Cabling Design and Cabling Designs for Hyperconvergence.
+He authored the white papers Conflicts in Data Center Fiber Structured Cabling Standards, Meeting 40/100G Ethernet and 32GFC, 28GFCp Light Budgets with a Structured Cabling Design, Cabling Designs for Hyperconvergence and Simplify Fiber Optic Cabling Migrations with a Multi-Path™ System.
 He has comprehensive knowledge of the TIA and IEEE industry standards for network and storage connectivity.